Anh26535D/HnM-personalized-fashion-recommendation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is about H&M Persionalized Fashion Recommendation.
-You can find it in Kagge with the same name.
+You can find it in Kagge with the same name [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations)

 H&M Group is a family of brands and businesses with 53 online markets and approximately 4,850 stores.
 Our online store offers shoppers an extensive selection of products to browse through.
 But with too many choices, customers might not quickly find what interests them or what they are looking for, and ultimately, they might not make a purchase.
 To enhance the shopping experience, product recommendations are key.
 More importantly, helping customers make the right choices also has a positive implications for sustainability, as it reduces returns, and thereby minimizes emissions from transportation.